os-tlo/os-tlo.github.io/README.md

 # os-tlo.github.io
-Used for GMIT CE Engagemenet Frontpage
+Used for GMIT CE Engagemenet Frontpage and templates